Planning a trip is almost half the fun!

 Note on Italy: I wish this were the case too in Italy.
 It is not normally posted.
 If you do not see a diagram, then you will need to ask someone where to stand in order to board near or at your train car.
 The people who work that track do know.

 4. How to manage your luggage on European trains.
 Luggage racks are customarily in the front of the car.
 Sometimes the luggage racks are between the cars.
 If you wish to keep an eye on your luggage then keep it your train car.
 If you don’t see room on the front of racks, check mid car (there are often second racks there) or check between seats when seat direction changes (i.e. where the seat backs touch each other because one seat is going direction of travel and the other is going opposite direction of travel).
 There is a V that forms, and there is room for a fairly large suitcase in that spot.
 Remember, none of these racks are sized to hold extra large hardshell cases.
 The best choice for travel is either a large carryon or a medium case.

 5. When to get ready to get off at your stop.
-Trains, unless you are end of the line, will stop only 1-3 minutes.
+Trains, unless you are end of the line or it's a major hub, will stop only 1-3 minutes.
 Make sure you have your luggage and are lining up in the entry or between cars (wherever the door is) a few minutes before your scheduled arrival time.
 If you have a tight connection or want to get off quickly, go up about 5-7 minutes before arrival.

 5 Tips for Getting the Best Value for Your Travel Dollar and Making Your Travel Easy